canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 In practice, this means running a `rebalance` Juju action as seen above, **BEFORE** scaling down the application.
 This ensures that data is moved, prior to the unit becoming unreachable and permanently losing the data on it.

+[note]
-> **Note**: As partition data is replicated across a finite number of units based on the value of the Apache Kafka cluster's `replication.factor` property (default value is `3`), it is imperative to remove only one broker at a time, to avoid losing all available replicas for a given partition.
+As partition data is replicated across a finite number of units based on the value of the Apache Kafka cluster's `replication.factor` property (default value is `3`), it is imperative to remove only one broker at a time, to avoid losing all available replicas for a given partition.
+[/note]

 To remove the most recent broker unit `3` from the previous example, re-run the `rebalance` action with `mode=remove`: